chenghit/etf_loop/README.md

 This python script monitors some indexes' gains for 20 trade days, and helps you choose which ETF fund you should purchase or short position.

-By default, it monitors four indexes which matches the ETF funds as following:
+By default, it monitors four indexes which match the ETF funds as following:

 | Name  | Index code | ETF code |
 | ----- | ---------- | -------- |